keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 Can you see how Functors enable control flow and short-circuiting?
 The void cases are the specific branches of logic that enable this.
 If there’s "nothing here", then they don’t do anything.
 In the specific case of `Either[X, _]`, `Left[X, _]` may be used to carry error state in its term `X`.
 This satisfies the "either" effect between `Left[X, A]` for failure and `Right[X, A]` for success.

 > I like to think of `Right` as being "the right one I want."
-This pun is why `Either` is conventionally leveraged for the effect of correct vs. incorrect.
+This pun is why `Either` is conventionally leveraged for the effect of correct vs. incorrect or success vs. failure.

 #### Using `map()` as a general abstraction